 - Nintendo Hard: The genre is well known for its relentless challenge, especially since it has its roots in arcade games, where difficulty is necessary to allow players to eventually put in more coins or hand the machine over to the next player and their money, generating profit for the arcade.
 Modern Bullet Hell games, particularly their True Final Bosses, contribute to the genre's "oh my god this crap is bloody impossible" image.

 - Power-Up: Often by destroying unique item enemies.
 Some other games use Experience Points, and a few games, even modern ones, eschew powerups altogether.

 - Scoring Points: A staple of the genre.
-Older games typically just amount to "kill enemies and collect point items", but newer games generally have more complex scoring systems, sometimes requiring a guide to figure out.
+Older games typically just amount to "kill enemies and collect point items", but newer games generally have more complex scoring systems, sometimes requiring dexterity or a guide to figure out.

 - Smart Bomb: In older games, these are intended as offensive weapons; it wasn't until the mid-90's that developers started taking their use as emergency defense rather than firepower into account.
 Generally, the rule of thumb is to avoid using them unless you're in a tight situation, but some games, like those developed by Shinobu Yagawa (e.g. Battle Garegga, Ibara) encourage you to bomb all over the place for bonus points.

 - Spread Shot: A common type of weapon.
 Generally great against large crowds of enemies but lousy for bosses and other situations demanding precision.
 Characters and ships that specialize in spread shots tend to move slower as well.

 - Turns Red: As you chip away at a boss' life bar, once it hits a certain threshold they will take on a new form with more difficult attacks patterns.
 Although this has been seen in some older shoot 'em ups, it has become a commonplace in modern shooters, especially with bullet hell ones.